Wish Wednesday: Eliseo wish for a golden retriever comes true

-LUBBOCK, Texas — To honor Childhood Cancer Awareness Month, the Make-A-Wish foundation granted Eliseo GIlbreath his wish for a golden retriever puppy.
+LUBBOCK, Texas — KAMC is honoring Childhood Cancer Awareness Month all September long.
+This week, the Make-A-Wish foundation granted Eliseo GIlbreath his wish for a golden retriever puppy.

 Eliseo, battling acute lymphoblastic leukemia, spent nine months receiving treatment at University Medical Center.